 Who is Logic?

-He's a multi-platinum, Grammy-nominated rapper, gamer, streamer, author, and G FUEL ambassador, and the founder of BobbyBoy Records.
+He's a multi-platinum, Grammy-nominated rapper, gamer, streamer, author, and G FUEL partner, and the founder of BobbyBoy Records.
 In 2020, he retired from rapping in order to focus on streaming on Twitch full-time.

 What is Logic's real name?